Penne Arrabbiata (Spicy Italian Tomato Pasta)

 - Cook the pasta in a large pot of salted boiling water until al dente.
 Follow your package cooking times.

 - Meanwhile, heat the olive oil in a large saucepan over medium-high heat.
-Add garlic, whole chili peppers, or chili pepper flakes, and heat until golden and fragrant, about 1 minute.
+Add garlic, chili peppers or chili pepper flakes, and heat until golden and fragrant, about 30 seconds.

 - Add the tomatoes and stir to combine.
 Rinse the tomato can out with ¼ cup of water and add it to the sauce with a good pinch of salt.